slint-ui/slint/README.md

 ## License

-The software is provided under a double license scheme
+The software is provided under a dual license scheme

  - **GNU GPLv3**: Open source license ideal for free software.
  - **Commercial SixtyFps license**: more details to come.